mpinb/in_silico_framework/CONTRIBUTE.md

 ### Setting up the development environment

 ISF uses [`pixi`](https://pixi.sh/latest) for managing environments.
 The default environment includes the`run dependencies`: everything you need to run ISF.
 These are often sufficient to implement new ideas.
 However, if you require additional dependenices, you can simply `pixi add xyz`.
 Before adding new dependencies to ISF, please consider the following:

+- Dependencies are not always maintained forever.
+In the past, we have had to undeprecate `pandas-msgpack` ourselves, and drop `sumatra`.
+Ideally, we should not take on the maintenance burden of a dependency that is not actively maintained.
+- Maintenance costs tend to scale exponentially with additional dependencies
+- Can your dependency be reasonably omitted in favor of the standard library, or other core packages such as `numpy` or `scipy`?

 > ISF is only useful if it is stable.
 ISF is only stable if the dependencies, API and reproducibility do not significantly change.

-- Dependencies are not always maintained forever. `pandas-msgpack` and `sumatra` have been two examples of packages we had to deprecate, patch, or pin down other dependencies for.
-- Maintenance costs tend to scale exponentially with additional dependencies
-- Can your dependency be reasonably omitted in favor of the standard library, or other core packages such as `numpy` or `scipy`?
+Be mindful when adding dependencies

 ### Coding Standards and Guidelines

 Please follow these coding standards and guidelines:

-- **Code Style**: Follow PEP 8 for Python code.
+- **Code Style**: Preferably follow PEP 8 for Python code style.
+Autoformatting tools like `black` can help.
 - **Naming Conventions**: Use descriptive names for variables, functions, and classes.
 - **Documentation**: Write docstrings for *all* public functions, classes, and methods.
 - **Comments**: Use comments to explain complex logic and important decisions.